-Testosterone therapy is used to treat “Low-T” levels in men.
-In recent years, several studies have shown a correlation between the rise in testosterone replacement therapy and a number of medical conditions.
-These include heart attacks, strokes, prostate cancer, and ultimately death.
+Testosterone therapy is used to treat low testosterone (“Low-T”) levels in men, which can cause a number or hormonal problems including emotional problems such as depression, sleep issues, and a decreased sex drive, among other things.
+In recent years, several studies have shown a correlation between the rise in testosterone replacement therapy and a number of medical conditions, including heart disease, stroke, prostate cancer, and even death.

-Due to the potential dangers of testosterone therapy, the U.S. Food & Drug Administration (FDA) has issued multiple warnings about when to use therapy.
-As a result of the serious side effects, many individuals have filed lawsuits against testosterone therapy manufacturers, claiming injury and even fatalities.
+Due to the potential dangers of testosterone treatment, the U.S. Food & Drug Administration (FDA) has issued multiple warnings about when to use therapy.
+As a result of the serious side effects, many individuals have filed testosterone lawsuits against drug manufacturers, claiming injury and even fatalities.

 Testosterone Safety Concerns

 As a naturally produced substance in both men and women, it might seem that testosterone is safe for use.
 However, as with any drug, hormone, or other naturally occurring substance, testosterone can be very dangerous for some people.

 The biggest risks of testosterone replacement therapy in men are the potential for stroke, heart failure, or even death.
 In 2013 study published in the Journal of the American Medical Association (JAMA) concluded that testosterone therapy is “associated with increased risk of mortality, MI, or ischemic stroke.”

 In January 2014, the U.S. Food and Drug Administration (FDA) issued a safety warning declaring that it was monitoring the risk of adverse effects, including stroke and heart attack.
 A little more than a year later, the agency issued a safety communication reminding health care professionals and the public that testosterone therapy was approved only for use in men who have testosterone deficiency due to genetic problems, testicular malfunction, or damage related to chemotherapy or infection.